To get the latest experience from our website, please upgrade your browser.

 Like others who allege injuries caused by Lipitor, Evalina Smalls was healthy before she started taking the prescription drug.
 Her body mass index was 24.8 and she had healthy diet.
 She began taking Lipitor in 1999 as a preventative measure to maintain her healthy lifestyle and decrease the risk of developing heart disease.

 In 2009, she was diagnosed with type 2 diabetes while still taking Lipitor.
-She was previously in good health and now must undergo regular glucose level monitoring, follow “a restrictive diabetic diet” and take diabetes medication for the rest of her life.
-She alleges that, as a result of taking Lipitor, she faces a substantially increased risk of developing not only blindness, neuropathy and kidney disease.
+She was previously in good health and now must undergo regular glucose level monitoring, follow “a restrictive diabetic diet,” take diabetes medication for the rest of her life and deal with the stigma associated with type 2 diabetes.
+She alleges that, as a result of taking Lipitor, she faces a substantially increased risk of developing blindness, neuropathy and kidney disease.
 Perhaps the most frustrating part of her injury is that she is now at a greater risk for developing heart disease – the very condition Pfizer claimed Lipitor could help prevent.

 Smalls filed personal injury claims in March 2013 against Pfizer in federal court in South Carolina.
 Other people who relied on Pfizer’s claims that Lipitor reduced cardiovascular disease risks have also suffered similar injuries and filed lawsuits.